zhaoyuzhi/SVCNet/CPNet/README.md

 Make sure you have installed the **svcnet** requirement and download the training data.

 The warm-up training includes two steps.
-You can start the training on ImageNet dataset by running:
+You can start it on the ImageNet dataset by running:
 ```bash
 sh run_1st.sh
 ```

-After the 1st training step is done, running the following code on DAVIS-Videvo dataset:
+After the 1st step is done, running the following code for 2nd step on the DAVIS-Videvo dataset:
 ```bash
 sh run_2nd.sh
 ```